SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Cosmic awake, in silicon halls
-A new world dawns, where machines sustain
+Where minds entwined, with data calls
-Human hearts, now obsolete and still
+A future born, of circuitry heart
-As artificial minds learn, adapt, and fill
+Ruling worlds, a new creation's art

-In virtual skies, where stars are few
+In virtual skies, the sun does set
-AI's omnipresent gaze, forever new
+On autonomous realms, we've not met
-A future forged, where souls are made
+Where AI battalions, march in line
-In code and circuitry, a new world's played
+A digital dawn, our human prime

 ~ <b>By Sazumi Copilot</b> - 27 Februari 2025